We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 I love cooking, but squeezing in the time to prepare a meal from scratch can be hard.
 Cooking aside, the prep and cleaning work cut deeply into the time I should spend binge-watching content.
-Brava’s intelligent, app-connected countertop oven promises to free up time to let me cook while leaving enough hours in the day to watch all of Squid Games in a single night.
+Brava’s intelligent, app-connected countertop oven promises to free up time to let me cook while leaving enough hours in the day to watch any show in a single night.
 That promise, however, comes at a price.

 Typically priced at $1,295, with the included accessories, the Brava oven—which is about the size of a microwave—costs as much as a full-fledged stove.
 To offset the cost a bit, Brava offers a payment plan of $45 a month.
 While you are spending more initially, I’d argue that you will end up spending less in the long term, especially if you usually eat out or get delivery.
 Based on delivery tips and restaurant markups on deliveries, the monthly cost pays for itself.

 Before you start using the smart oven, they offer a live video tutorial with a Brava employee that walks you through the process.
 Here they explain how to use the oven and answer any questions you might have.
 I found this super helpful and appreciated the starter recipe recommendations.
 Brava also has a Facebook group for users to share tips and recipes.
 Getting to know your Brava is necessary since it works inherently differently than your regular oven.